reidac/buttons/log.md

 ### Logarithms

-There is a [fast series](https://en.wikipedia.org/wiki/Logarithm#Calculation) for computing the natural logarithm of a positive number x,
+There is a [fast series](https://en.wikipedia.org/wiki/Logarithm#Calculation) for computing the natural logarithm of a positive number x.

 This series uses only integer powers and basic arithmetic, so it's well-suited to the buttons computer.